ciprian1234/team/Members.md

 ## Gabriel Garcia — Dev

 I’m a developer who has experience with C, Python and Javascript (mostly backend).
-I have a general knowledge of Solidity and how the EVM works and is always learning about web3.
+I have a general knowledge of Solidity and how the EVM works and I'm always learning something.
+Learning never ends.
 I like to have a balance routine around work which include healthy diet, meditation and exercise.
 My goal is to create an impact in society and I think Aragon's mission is deeply align with that purpose.
 I believe in the future of the project and will put all my effort to expand the adoption of this technology.

 **Commitment**: Full time